vtex-apps/recommendation-shelf/docs/README.md

 Since the Recommendation Shelf app does not fetch user data for itself, you must install the **Biggy pixel app** in your VTEX account (responsible for tracking user natigation) in order to properly use the app's components in your store.

+1. Notify the VTEX team about your interest in installing the Recommendations Shelf and Biggy Pixel apps.
+You should expect as response an App Key.
+Save it with you for the 6th step of this tutorial.
-1. Using your terminal, install the `biggy.pixel` app:
+2. Using your terminal, install the `biggy.pixel` app:

 ```
 vtex install biggy.pixel
 ```

-2. Access your VTEX account admin.
+3. Access your VTEX account admin.
-3. Using the admin's sidebar, access the **Apps** section and select the **Biggy Pixel** app.
+4. Using the admin's sidebar, access the **Apps** section and select the **Biggy Pixel** app.
-4. Click on **Settings**.
+5. Click on **Settings**.
-5. In the `apiKey` field, enter the key provided by the VTEX team.
+6. In the `apiKey` field, enter the key provided by the VTEX team.
-6. Save your changes.
+7. Save your changes.

 ## Configuration